 For those who just want the step-by-step process, scroll to the bottom of the page.

 The Keyword Research

-It was a few years ago when I first realized that there was a particular group of keywords ranking high on Google for my real estate business.
+A few years ago, I first realized that there was a particular group of keywords ranking high on Google for my real estate business.
 I was performing a competitive gap analysis for my Las Vegas real estate business website.

-During the research, I found that zip codes were a high traffic generating set of keywords.
+During the research, zip codes were a high-traffic generating set of keywords.
 When I looked at other states with many zip codes, I saw a correlation between high-ranking keywords related to zip codes and organic traffic from Google.

 But, I had to explore the competition to be sure.